postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ---

-By default, you can view Postman elements in [workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/) that have been shared with you.
+By default, you can view Postman elements in [workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/) that you share with your team.
 If you need to edit an element, such as a collection, API, environment, mock server, or monitor, you can request [Editor role](/docs/collaborating-in-postman/roles-and-permissions/) access.

-To request Editor access for an element, you first need to join or be invited to the [shared workspace](/docs/collaborating-in-postman/collaboration-intro/) where the element is located.
+To request Editor access for an element, you first need to join or get invited to the [shared workspace](/docs/collaborating-in-postman/collaboration-intro/) that contains the element.
 After you submit a request for access, the owner of the element will receive a notification asking them to approve the request.

 > Roles and permissions are available depending on your [Postman plan](https://www.postman.com/pricing).